liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

 # Workflow Forms [](id=workflow-forms)

 Business processes are often form-based and workflow-driven.
-They start with some data that needs to be entered and shared with additional people or groups, for further data entry, approval, editing, legal review, or some other purpose.
-To write an app for each of these processes is laborious, and often not cost effective.Instead, a tool for quickly defining a process to suit each use cases is needed.
+They start with some data that needs to be entered, and progress by sending the data to other people or groups.
+The initial data is processed in some way (for example, further data is entered or approval is granted), and the process moves on until completion, when each interested party has seen and manipulated the data.
+To write an app for each of these fluid processes is laborious and not cost effective.
+Instead, a tool for quickly defining a process to suit each use cases is needed.
 The process architect must define the data that gets collected, and define the process the data will move through to reach its final state.
-@product@ already includes the [Dynamic Data Lists application](/discover/portal/-/knowledge_base/7-0/creating-data-definitions) for defining forms, and the [Kaleo Designer application](/discover/portal/-/knowledge_base/7-0/kaleo-designer) for designing workflows.
-The Kaleo Forms solution combines the features of these applications, letting you design an integrated process for sending forms through a workflow.
+To accomplish this, @product@ already includes the [Dynamic Data Lists application](/discover/portal/-/knowledge_base/7-0/creating-data-definitions) for defining forms, and the [Kaleo Designer application](/discover/portal/-/knowledge_base/7-0/kaleo-designer) for designing workflows.
+The Kaleo Forms solution combines the features of these applications, letting you design an integrated process for sending forms through a workflow in one intuitive UI.

 The entire process includes: